nanagajui/decipher-research-agent/README.md

 # 🚀 ResearchForge - Advanced AI Research Assistant

-> **Note**: This is a fork of the original [DecipherIt](https://github.com/mtwn105/decipher-research-agent) project by Amit Wani, enhanced with additional features and modifications.
+> **Note**: ResearchForge is a fork of the original [DecipherIt](https://github.com/mtwn105/decipher-research-agent) project by Amit Wani, enhanced with additional features and modifications to create a more powerful research platform.

 ## 🚀 Enhanced Features in This Fork